 - Email address

-Typeform also lets you add specific validations to email, phone number, text, and other question types.
-For example, you can validate the “Date” question type in these two ways:
+Typeform also lets you add specific validations to emails, phone numbers, text, and other questions.

-While sharing forms, both allow us to configure different settings related to how users respond.
-In SurveyMonkey, the following configuration options are available related to form submission:
+While sharing forms, both allow us to configure settings related to how users respond.
+SurveyMonkey has the following options:

-- Allow users to edit their responses before or after submitting the form
+Allow users to edit responses before or after submitting the form.

-In both, we can visualize and export response data in different layouts and formats.
-SurveyMonkey provides three types of visualizations for free:
+Both can visualize and export response data in different layouts and formats.
+SurveyMonkey provides three free types of visualizations.

 Individual Responses: Response data concerning each user.

 You can see the graphical visualization of the average responses by users to each question.
 The last “Response tab” lets you see data in a table.

 Typeform takes the lead in this round.
-SurveyMonkey has more than 100 templates, but only 20 are available in the free plan.
-The templates are categorized, and some of the categories include:
+SurveyMonkey has over 100 templates, but around 20 are free.
+You find templates on:

 - General business

-Typeform, on the contrary, offers over 1,000 templates.
-Of course, some are paid, but the number is much better than SurveyMonkey.
-You can access all templates on this web page.
+Typeform, on the contrary, offers thousands of templates.
+Some are paid, but the free number is much better than SurveyMonkey.

 Related: SurveyMonkey vs. Microsoft Forms